Azure-Samples/Azure-Stack-Hub-Foundation-Core/Tools/UpdateStatusTeams/readme.md

 Get-AzsUpdate
 ```

-If the above is success you should see a list of updates applying or applicable to the stamp.
+If the above is successful you should see a list of updates applying or applicable to the stamp in powershell.
 The Watch-AzsUpdate command can be restarted.

 Thank you for helping us test this is tool.